Patient-Specific Deep Reinforcement Learning for Automatic Replanning in Head-and-Neck Cancer Proton Therapy: Patient Cohort

 \subsection{Cohort Selection}

-We validated our approach through a retrospective study involving five HNC patients treated with IMPT at \textit{Hospital A}.
-All patients underwent replanning during their treatment course due to substantial anatomical changes.
-A CT scan for treatment planning (referred to as pCT) was acquired $1-2$ weeks before the treatment course, and a second CT scan was obtained for replanning (rpCT) during the course when substantial anatomical changes were observed and warranted replanning.
-These five cases were deliberately selected for their varied tumor characteristics and spatial relationships to surrounding OARs, and all cases involved three CTVs, representing challenging scenarios for treatment planning.
-The primary CTV (CTV1) for all cases was prescribed to receive $70$~\si{\rbe} over $35$ fractions, while the prescription doses for the secondary (CTV2) and tertiary (CTV3) targets varied among cases, as detailed in Table~\ref{tab:cohort_overview}.
-This variability in prescription doses poses a significant challenge for automated treatment planning and replanning in HNC, as population-based models often struggle to generalize across diverse clinical objectives, let alone the substantial variation in patient anatomy and tumor characteristics.
+We validated our approach using a retrospective cohort of $18$ HNC patients treated with IMPT at the Emory Proton Therapy Center.
+Eight patients requiring replanning due to substantial anatomical changes were used for patient-specific RL training, while the remaining 10 patients served as training data for population-based RL baselines.
+For each patient, an initial planning CT (pCT) was acquired $1-2$ weeks before the treatment course, and a replanning CT (rpCT) was obtained when significant anatomical changes were observed and warranted replanning.
+Performance evaluation used all eight rpCT cases for both RL approaches.
+These cases were selected for their varied tumor characteristics and spatial relationships to surrounding OARs, all involving three CTVs representing challenging planning scenarios.
+While the primary CTV (CTV1) for all cases was prescribed $70$~\si{\rbe} over $35$ fractions, the prescription doses for the secondary (CTV2) and tertiary (CTV3) targets varied per case (Table~\ref{tab:treatment_volumes}).
+This prescription heterogeneity, combined with substantial inter-patient anatomical variation, poses a major challenge for automated treatment planning in HNC, particularly for population-based models struggling to generalize across heterogeneous clinical objectives.
+Patient demographics and staging are detailed in Table~\ref{tab:patient_demographics} (Appendix~\ref{appndx:cohort}).